Sierra-Alpha/desert/readme.md

-If you're super security conscious you'll wan't to inspect all the code, checkout each of the repositories for that, and you may even like to build the Docker container from from the Docker file, checkout `matapihi` and the `docker_compose_with_secrets.py` script which will read a config file and pass in the relavent passwords using files as arguments rather than paswords as args.
+If you're super security conscious you'll wan't to inspect all the code, checkout each of the repositories for that, and you may even like to build the Docker container from from the Docker file, checkout the `matapihi` repo and specifically the
+`docker_compose_with_secrets.py` script which will read a config file and pass in the relavent passwords using files as arguments rather than paswords as args.